nolo-metrics/nolo-ganglia/README.md

 Installation
 ============

 At the moment, this metric sink does not have lovely packaging.
-To install, you'll need to install the go development environment, then run:
+To install, you'll need to install git and the go development environment, then run:

     go get github.com/nolo-metrics/nolo-ganglia